Small problem, big trip impact

 Banff Pharmacy and First-Aid Supplies

 Most Banff visitors do not need a hospital.
-Many do need a pharmacy, sunscreen, blister pads, antihistamine, pain relief, child medicine, prescription help, or a pharmacist who can tell them whether the problem needs 811 or urgent care.
+Many do need a pharmacy, sunscreen, blister pads, antihistamine, pain relief, child medicine, prescription help, poison/medicine advice, or a pharmacist who can tell them whether the problem belongs with 811 or urgent care.

 Direct answer

+Route the problem before you shop.
 For immediate danger or life-threatening symptoms, call 911.
-For non-emergency health advice, call 811.
+For non-emergency health advice, call 811; Primary Care Alberta also lists 1-866-408-5465 when 811 does not connect from VoIP.
+For poisons, chemicals, medicines, or herbal products, use PADIS when it fits the situation.
 For basic supplies or medication questions, start with a downtown pharmacy such as Cascade Plaza Rexall Drug Store at 317 Banff Avenue, then verify current hours, stock, prescription rules, and whether a pharmacist is available before walking across town.

 Choose the problem before choosing the store